Table of Contents

 Educational Initiatives

-Investing a portion of cannabis tax revenue into educational initiatives can dispel myths, provide accurate information, and promote safe usage.
+Investing a portion of cannabis tax collected into educational initiatives can dispel myths, provide accurate information, and promote safe usage.

 Innovation in Cannabis Tax Collection